emb-riscv/specs-markdown/exceptions-and-interrupts.md

 After saving the context stack:

-- the `handler` bit in the `status` is set, to mark the handler-mode
+- the `handler` bit in the `status` register is set, to mark the handler-mode
-- the `ra` register is adjusted to a special pattern HANDLER_RETURN, defined below
+- the `ra` register is loaded with a special HANDLER_RETURN pattern, defined below
 - the `pc` register is loaded with the handler address; this is equivalent with calling the handler.